MahdiFarnaghi/intelli_geo/docs/development.md

 ## Running the Project Locally

 1. **Clone the project into the QGIS plugins folder:**
     - To locate the folder, open QGIS and navigate to `Settings > User profiles > Open Active Profile Folder`.
-The plugins folder is located within the `python` folder.
+The plugins folder is located within the `python/plugin` folder.

 2. **Set up the `QGISDIR` environment variable:**
    Point the `QGISDIR` variable to the plugins folder.